SIMPLE DIET AND TRAINING

 I kept hearing the same thing, that they felt “a sense of freedom” from de-cluttering their fitness program and diet, and that’s what made it a game-changer for their long-term progress.

-So there you have it!
-Give it a try if you’re looking for a new challenge or feeling frustrated/burned out by your current gym goals.
+Give it a try if you’re looking for a new challenge, or if you’re feeling frustrated/burned out by your current gym program.

 russhowepti.com